Distribute Clients

 iOSThe iOS client is available exclusively from the Apple App Store.

-macOSThe macOS client is available either from the Apple App Store or as a standalone distributable.
+macOSThe macOS client is available either from the Apple App Store or as a standalone distributable in both DMG and PKG formats.

 WindowsThe Windows client is available as a standalone MSI installer from our changelog page.